 The Library of Things is not a new concept.
 In a world where sustainabilty is a key issue, we focus on consumption and waste.
 The try before you buy concept also helps families be more economical.

-We want to make use of unwanted "stuff" that will help benefit the community.
+We want to make use of unwanted “stuff” in like-new condition that will help benefit the community.

 - Item must be in like-new condition